-- Proposals for new build residential and commercial development must demonstrate how they will provide future occupiers with potential for full fibre broadband connectivity.
+- Proposals for new build residential and business (Class B2, B8 and E(g)) development must demonstrate how they will provide future occupiers with potential for full fibre broadband connectivity.
 Development proposals must therefore: - a.
 Demonstrate early engagement with infrastructure providers - b.
 Be accompanied by a 'Broadband Statement' that explains the current internet connectivity in the site's locality and the potential for the site to be provided with full fibre broadband, including an assessment of the feasibility of providing full fibre infrastructure to each individual premise/dwelling (FTTP).
 The level of detail required in the Broadband Statement should be proportionate to the scale of the development proposed; and - c.
 Make provision for new premises to be provided with full fibre broadband, or if this is not feasible at the time of the application, undertake all reasonable actions to enable a full fibre connection at a future date.

-3.166 The overarching vision for Blackpool Council's ICT/Digital Strategy 2017-2022 and mission for the Council's ICT Service is to 'make Blackpool digital'.
+3.170 The overarching vision for Blackpool Council's ICT/Digital Strategy 2017-2022 and mission for the Council's ICT Service is to 'make Blackpool digital'.
 The Council seeks to enable Blackpool to be a digital place with thriving digital skills and access, digital services, high speed connectivity, smart infrastructure, smart sensors and strong cyber defences enabling Blackpool to have a thriving economy with a particular emphasis on tourism.
 The Council is working in partnership with the Department of Culture Media and Sport (DCMS) to implement the recommendations of the recent publication of the Future Telecoms Infrastructure Review 2018 which is targeting Full Fibre Broadband to all UK properties by 2033.
 Blackpool Council has developed a Broadband co-operative through multiple Full Fibre Providers which will support the delivery of Full Fibre Broadband.
 Consultation with the co-operative before developers submit a planning application is strongly encouraged.

-3.167 In addition to the wider economic benefits of ensuring that residents and business occupiers are able to access full fibre broadband when they move into new developments, there is also the issue of avoiding the costs and frustrations to occupiers of future retrofitting if the infrastructure is not fit for purpose.
+3.171 In addition to the wider economic benefits of ensuring that residents and business occupiers (i.e. Class B2, B8 and E(g) employment uses) are able to access full fibre broadband when they move into new developments, there is also the issue of avoiding the costs and frustrations to occupiers of future retrofitting if the infrastructure is not fit for purpose.